 Semionova's awards include a gold medal at the Moscow International Ballet Competition in 2001, First Prize at the Vaganova-Prix Ballet Competition in St. Petersburg and the Junior Prize at the Nagoya International Ballet Competition in 2002, Daphne Prize (2004), German Critics Choice Award (2005), Dancer of the Year (2007) and Prize of Heinz Spoerli.

 Semionova is a Guest Artist with Mikhailovsky Ballet.

 Semionova made her debut with ABT in 2011 dancing Kitri in Don Quixote and Odette-Odile in Swan Lake.
 Her repertoire with the Company also includes Terpsichore in Apollo, Nikiya in La Bayadère, Myrta in Giselle, Tatiana in Onegin, Juliet in Romeo and Juliet, Nocturne and Mazurka in Les Sylphides, Sylvia in Sylvia, the second movement of Symphony in C and leading roles in Bach Partita, The Leaves Are Fading and Theme and Variations.

 She created a leading role in Symphony #9.

 Semionova joined ABT as a Principal Dancer in September 2012.

-Ms. Semionova's performances are sponsored by the Sheila Grant Dancer Sponsorship.
+Ms. Semionova's performances are sponsored by Sheila Grant.